pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_3_Lineage_review.md

 Click Visualize button with Custom settings selected same way as last time.

 > [!CAUTION]
 > We can do that for the whole schema as soon as the content of this database is not extensive.
-In real live you would select smaller atomic groups of objects for analysis as per your real task.
+In real live you would select smaller atomic groups of objects for analysis as per your real investigation task.
 In case if selected set of objects contains too many assets, you will receive the warning message with corresponding content while initiating visualization.

 Feel free to play around with filters, details and dependency analysis on the representation screen displayed